cs160-berkeley/github-scripts/README.md

 ## Prerequisite

 * Visit [GitHub Education](https://education.github.com/) to request an advanced organization plan.
-For the Spring 2016 class, we received a diamond plan that allows up to 300 private repos.
+** For the Spring 2016 class, we received a diamond plan that allows up to 300 private repos.
+** Given a class of 200+ students, our strategy was to release assignments one by one (i.e., once done grading, we make all graded private repos public.
+We then release the next assignment with private repos.)
 * Add GSIs as owners.
 * Follow [GitHub
 Help](https://help.github.com/articles/creating-an-access-token-for-command-